ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 The following document provides a set of directions for creating the required AWS infrastructure to deploy and run λFS and HopsFS.
 Much of this process can be automated using the `create_aws_infrastructure.py` and `configure_eks_cluster.py` scripts.
 The `configure_eks_cluster.py` script should be executed once the AWS EKS cluster created by the `create_aws_infrastructure.py` script becomes operational.

-Please note that the `setup_tldr.md` document provides an abridged version of these instructions.
+Please note that the `setup_tldr.md` document provides a shortened step-by-step version of these instructions.
+We recommend following those instructions by default and referring to this if you encounter issues or want to perform certain steps manually (instead of using the `create_aws_infrastructure.py` script).

 # Requirements